 Like the banh xeo, I have had a similar dish at another restaurant, and in this case it was Lang’s Bakery in the Asian District of OKC.
-I liked the one at Lang’s a little better, but I will say that the one here seemed more substantial and was a better deal for the money (still I would advise people to go to Lang’s if they can).
+I liked the one at Lang’s a little better, but I will say that the one here seemed more substantial and was a good deal for the money.

 The fish sauce was a little sweet, but it is in good company with the other suburban restaurants.
-As with the lemongrass I don’t have any complaints about it, only that I had one at Pho Ca Dao in the Asian District that seemed more authentic to me.
+Even many of the Asian District restaurants have a similar fish sauce (Pho Ca Dao in the Asian District has the best example of a sauce that seemed more authentic to me).

 Putting It All Together